supeffective/dextracker-local/README.md

 ## Acknowledgments

-- Lewtwo's Asset Archive, for collecting all imagery
+- SciresM, Kurt, Matt and Lewtwo's Asset Archive, for collecting all imagery
 - PokeAPI, for providing all the missing pokedexes data
+- The Showdown project, for being our main data source
 - Serebii, Bulbapedia, for being such valuable resources to the community and this project (we use them to manually double check and verify data)